 How to Follow the Diet

 The Mediterranean diet is based on:

-- Plant-based meals, with just small amounts of meat and chicken, when they are used
+- Plant-based meals, with just small amounts of lean meat and chicken.

-- More servings of grains, fresh fruits and vegetables, nuts, and legumes
+- More servings of whole grains, fresh fruits and vegetables, nuts, and legumes

 - Foods that naturally contain high amounts of fiber